 This would have been fine but:

 Madhavan can’t drive – at least not without getting beaten up.
-He ditches the plan on the way.
+He abandons the plan on the way.

 Krishna Kurup has his own problems, the biggest of which is a property dispute with his "social cancer” cousin Koma Kurup.
 They keep duking it out at the local club, where Koma has replaced Krishna as secretary:

 “Dear members […] you know, cement is very costly material–" “Cement not at all costly!
 In India, lot of cement factories there–“ “Where?”
 “There!” [one minute later] “Nee [informal 'You'] shut up!"
 “Thaan [disrespectful 'You'] shut up!”
 “I kollu ['kill'] you so I kill you!” [spits] “Killeda!”

 Krishna sees the match as crucial to this one-upmanship, and it doesn’t hurt that his family finds the ‘groom’ (Shambhu) far more likable than his obnoxious ‘chauffeur’ (Madhavan).
 This is partly because Shambhu does not know the plan: he has been fed some "nice Indian lie” instead.